SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 **The fast digital I/O functions do not turn off PWM** as that is inevitably slower (far slower) than writing to pins and they would no longer be "fast" digital I/O.

+## turnOffPWM(uint8_t pin) is exposed
+This used to be a function only used within wiring_digital.
+It is now exposed to user code - as the name suggests it turns off PWM (only if analogWrite() could have put it there) for the given pin.
+It's performance is similar to analogWrite (nothing to get excited over), but sometimes an explicit function to turn off PWM and not change anything else is preferable: Recall that digitalWrite calls this (indeed, as shown in the above table, it's one of the main reasons digitalWrite is so damned bloated on the DX-series parts!), and that large code takes a long time to run.
+DigitalWrite thus does a terrible job of bitbanging.
+It would not be unreasonable to call this to turn off PWM, but avoid digitalWrite entirely.
+The pin will return to whatever state it was in before being told to generate PWM, unless digitalWriteFast() or direct writes to the port register have been used since.
+If the pin is set input,

+## Finding current PWM timer, if any
+On many cores, there is a `digitalPinToTimer(pin)` macro, mostly for internal use, which returns the timer associated with the pin.
+On DxCore there is the added complication that we account for the TCA portmux register, and digitalPinToTimer() only returns non-TCA timers.
+For the PORTMUX-aware test, call `digialPinToTimerNow(pin)` instead.

 ## pinConfigure()
 pinConfigure is a somewhat ugly function to expose all options that can be configured on a per-pin basis.
 It is called as shown here; you can bitwise-or any number of the constants shown in the table below.
 All of those pin options will be configured as specified.
 Pin functions that don't have a corresponding option OR'ed into the second argument will not be changed.
-There are very few guard rails here: This function will happily enable pin interrupts that you don't have a handler for (but when they fire it'll crash the sketch - however, note that if you've 'attached()' an interrupt, you can then enable and disable it with this.
-This is likely faster - and also likely more robust on principle (and defining the interrupt without attach better still) on the grounds that the less you play with function pointers, the lower the chance that there's a latent bug that can corrupt the value of that pointer, leading to unpredictable results when it is dereferenced), or waste power with pins driven low while connected to the pullup and so on.
+There are very few guard rails here: This function will happily enable pin interrupts that you don't have a handler for (but when they fire it'll crash the sketch), or waste power with pins driven low while connected to the pullup and so on.

+Thanks to the work of @MCUdude 1.5.0, we can instead separate these constants with commas, like arguments.
+This is much, much more natural - the comma form should be preferred over the OR-ing form.

+The flash efficiency of the two methods should be very similar, (though small differences do exist, depending on the number of times pinConfigure is called and with what arguments.
+Commas are smaller for most cases, but between 3 and 8 calls, approximately, they're slightly bigger)

 ```c++
 pinConfigure(PIN_PA4,(PIN_DIR_INPUT | PIN_PULLUP_ON | PIN_OUT_LOW));